 Evergreens offer an interesting focal point in a beautiful flowerbed.

 A dramatic front yard flowerbed provides a constant stream of color with these adaptable flower garden ideas.

-Nestled next to a small pond, a garden grows with goodness.
+Nestled next to a small pond, a garden grows with plenty of flower garden ideas.